-How do Point Spreads Work in Soccer?
+How Do Point Spreads Work in Soccer?

-When betting on soccer, knowing how to read the odds board is crucial.
+When betting on soccer, knowing how to read the soccer odds board is crucial.
 Unlike most sports, where a moneyline bet is picking either team to win, soccer has three-way odds.
 This means that you can bet Team A to win after the original 90 minutes or Team B to win inside the original 90 minutes.

 Five Tips Before Betting on Soccer

 - Stick to what you know.
 If you’ve never watched the Liga Nos (the Portuguese soccer league) you shouldn’t just throw money at it if you’re more familiar with other leagues around the world, no matter how big or small.
 Remember, soccer is the most popular sport in the world on a global scale, and there are sportsbooks out there that carry odds for smaller leagues.

 - Check the matchday lineups.
 If you don’t know who is playing, it’s impossible to make an accurate read on the game.
 For example, if you took FC Bayern Munich because you think a player like Robert Lewandowski is going to have a field day against his scheduled opponent, and you find out later he’s not playing, you would probably regret your bet.

 - Check the soccer injury report and card suspensions, for the same reasons listed above.
 While there is the sudden case of the healthy scratch with the manager choosing to give a certain player a day off against a lesser opponent, it’s preventable many times.
 There might be a chance that he was listed on the soccer injury report ahead of time.
 Same thing with card suspensions.
 Oddsmakers would know far ahead of time and the information would be out there.

 - Don’t bet with your heart.
 One common mistake casual bettors make is that they just bet with their favorite team, or against teams they don’t like.
 While it may be successful in spots, it pays to do the research ahead of time.